 - Yield to pedestrians and use audible signals (i.e. “turning right”) as necessary.

 - Use a headlight lamp that shines white light that is visible for 500 feet and use a tail light lamp that shines white light that is visible for 600 feet when riding your bicycle in Tampa between sunset and sunrise.
-This is a Florida state law.
+This is a Florida law.